-Responsive web design is a method of building a website that will adapt to any screen it is presented on.
+Responsive web design is a method of building a website that will adapt to any screen it is presented on. visit Get The Clicks to help you design your own website.
 If a user tries to access a responsive website on their smartphone, they will find it easy to read and navigate.
 One responsive site will work on smartphones, tablets, iPads and any size computer screens.

 When laying out a responsive website, the breakdown of content is important.
 Instead of your site remaining static, responsive web pages are composed of elements that size, shape and replace themselves depending on the size of the browser.